Sylius/Sylius/docs/api/payment_methods.rst

 .. note::

-    Read more about :doc:`Payment Method in the component docs</components/Payment/models>`.
+    Read more about :doc:`Payment Methods in the component docs</components/Payment/models>`.

 Getting a Single Payment Method
 -------------------------------

-To retrieve the details of the payment method you will need to call the ``/api/v1/payment-methods/code`` endpoint with the ``GET`` method.
+To retrieve the details of a payment method you will need to call the ``/api/v1/payment-methods/code`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^